 Ballasted track: Railway tracks installed on a specific type of crushed rock that is graded to support heavily loaded rolling stock.
-See also Rolling stock.

 Barrier: A device intended to contain or redirect an errant vehicle by providing a physical limitation through which a vehicle would not typically pass.